 The entire adjustment of status process usually takes over a year to complete.
 It can take 12 to 27 months if the sponsoring spouse is a citizen of the United States.
 If the sponsoring spouse is a green card holder, it can also take 12 to 27 months.
 Typically, an applicant receives their green card from USCIS 1 to 4 weeks after approval of the adjustment of status, which is step 4 in the AOS timeline below:

 1. First Notice of Action (NOA): 1 to 5 weeks

 2. Second NOA (Biometrics Appointment Letter): 2-8 weeks

-Applicant receives notice of action requiring them to attend a biometrics appointment and have their fingerprints are taken.
+Applicant receives a NOA requiring them to attend a biometrics appointment and have their fingerprints taken.

-If approved, the applicant can visit the local USCIS office to have their passport stamped with a temporary green card stamp.
+If approved, the applicant can visit their local USCIS office to have their passport stamped with a temporary green card stamp.

 5. Receipt of Green Card 1-4 weeks

-Please note that the above timelines are averages based on our experience with over 30,000 customers.
-Results are not guaranteed.
+Please note that the above timelines are averages based on our experience with over 60,000 customers.
+Timelines are not guaranteed.